softwaremill/akka-http-session-faq/README.md

 ### How can I transport the session between server and client?
 Two transport types are available: Cookies and Headers.

-### Why would I use Cookies? {#cookies}
+### <a name="cookies"></a>Why would I use Cookies?
 Using Cookies to send session data has the advantage that is is handled automatically by client applications, like a web browser.
 Also Cookies do not require you to implement a storage, since it's built-in into the browser already.

-The [Cookie transport example](https://github.com/akka-http-session-faq/blob/master/src/main/java/session/transport/CookieTransport.java) shows a typical setup for Cookies.
+The [Cookie transport example](https://github.com/softwaremill/akka-http-session-faq/tree/master/src/main/java/session/transport/CookieTransport.java) shows a typical setup for Cookies.
 Below is a sample use case:

 ```
 $ curl -i http://localhost:8080/api/current_login